onetechwolf/onetechwolf/README.md

 •I have 4+ years of experiece in designing and developing Web App by using PHP(CI, Laravel),
 Node, React, Vue, Angular.<br/>
-*For 3 years I mastered native android working on Meitu inc.<br/>
+•For 3 years I mastered native android working on Meitu inc.<br/>
 •For 3 years I focused on React Native.<br/>
 •As a software engineer, I'm familiar with
 GitHub, GitLab, etc for version control and Jira,